snap-stanford/ogb-web/_docs/datasets/linkprop.md

 <a name="ogbl-reviews"/>
 ### Dataset `ogbl-reviews`: ([Leaderboard](../leader_linkprop/#ogbl-reviews))

-**Graph:** `ogbl-reviews-groc` and `ogbl-reviews-book` are unweighted bipartite graphs constructed from the "Grocery and Gourmet Food" category and the "Books" category in Amazon Review Data [1,2], respectively. `ogbl-reviews-groc` serves as a small-scale dataset, while `ogbl-reviews-book` is a medium-scale dataset.
+**Graph:** `ogbl-reviews-groc` and `ogbl-reviews-book` are unweighted bipartite graphs constructed from the "Grocery and Gourmet Food" category and the "Books" categories in the Amazon Review Data [1,2], respectively. `ogbl-reviews-groc` serves as a small-scale dataset, while `ogbl-reviews-book` is a medium-scale dataset.
-Nodes represent either Amazon products or users, where they are associated with 301-dimensional feature vectors.
-The first dimension indicates whether a given node is a product node or user node: the value of 0 indicates a product node, and 1 indicates a user node.
-For the next 300 features of the product nodes, we use the Glove vectors [3] averaged over words in the product descriptions.
+Here, nodes represent either Amazon products or users, and are associated with 301-dimensional feature vectors.
+The first dimension indicates whether a given node belongs to a product or a user.
+The remaining 300 features further describe the product nodes: We use [spaCy](https://spacy.io/) to obtain GloVe vectors [3] averaged over words in the product title and description.
 For the user nodes, we simply set the next 300 features to be all-zero.
-The edges in the graph represent reviews written by users about products (thus, we have a bipartite graph).
-The edges are always between product nodes and user nodes and are assigned integer rating values ranging from 1 to 5.
+The edges in the graph represent reviews written by users about products.
+The edges are assigned an integer rating ranging from 1 to 5.

 **Prediction task:**
-The task is to predict the ratings assigned to the edges as accurately as possible, which are measured by the root mean squared error between true ratings and predicted ratings.
+The task is to predict the ratings of unseen edges as accurately as possible.
+The evaluation procedure measures the root mean squared error (RMSE) between the true ratings and the predicted ratings.

-**Dataset splitting:** We provide a time split of the edges into training/validation/test edges, meaning that the goal is to use the past ratings to predict future ratings.
+**Dataset splitting:** We provide a temporal split of the edges into training/validation/test edges.
+The goal is to use the past ratings to predict future ratings, which is typical for real-world link prediction scenarios.
+Since there exist no node features for users, we have removed all users from the graph that are unseen during training.

 #### References